unfinishedideas/railz_demo/README.md

 _https://github.com/3t8U/railz_demo_

+## Deployment
+You can find the app deployed on heroku [HERE](https://github.com/TheAlgorithms/Javascript.git)

 ## Specs

 * _The application allows the user to locate, create, rate, review & update skate spots anywhere in the world_